National Weather Service United States Department of Commerce

 At Home: Be prepared for possible long duration power outages and refrain from walking on ice covered surfaces outside.

-Wind chill values are expected to fall to between -20°F and -34°F with at least a 5 mph wind.
+Apparent temperature (aka "wind chill") values are expected to fall to between -25°F and -34°F, with or without any wind.

 On the Road: Pack extra clothes and blankets in addition to your winter survival kit in your car in case you become stranded.

 At Home: If you go outdoors, dress accordingly by wearing well-insulated hats and gloves and putting on extra layers of clothing to keep warm.
-Frostbite could take place in as little as 30 minutes.
+Frostbite could occur in as little as 30 minutes.

-Wind chill values are expected to fall to -35°F or less with at least a 5 mph wind.
+Apparent temperature (aka "wind chill") values are expected to fall to -35°F or colder, with or without any wind.

 On the Road: Pack extra clothes and blankets in addition to your winter survival kit in your car in case you get stranded.

 At Home: Seriously consider postponing any outdoor plans.
 Wear well insulated clothing if you must go outdoors.
-Frostbite could take place in as little as 10 minutes.
+Frostbite could occur in as little as 10 minutes.

 Wind Chill

-The wind chill chart below was developed based on joint U.S.-Canadian research.
-The chart includes a frostbite indicator, showing the points where temperature, wind speed and exposure time will produce frostbite on humans.
-Each shaded area shows how long a person can be exposed before frostbite develops.
+The Wind Chill Chart above includes a frostbite indicator, showing the points where temperature, wind speed and exposure time will produce frostbite on humans.
+The chart above includes three shaded areas of frostbite danger.
+Each shaded area shows how long (30, 10 and 5 minutes) a person can be exposed before frostbite develops.

 Note: Wind chill temperature is only defined for temperatures at or below 50°F and wind speeds above 3 mph.
 Bright sunshine may increase the wind chill temperature by 10 to 18°F.